Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Related works

-Our work builds on two primary research areas: medical vision--language modeling and the use of large language models as text encoders.
+Our work builds on two primary research areas: medical vision-language modeling and the use of large language models as text encoders.
 We review both areas and then position our contributions within this context.